animalCodes/ab_lang_comparisons/CONTRIBUTING.md

 * Implement the hello_world specification,

-* Create a `runner.sh` file, this should be as easy as copying an existing runner and updating language-specific commands.
+* Create a `runner.sh` script, this should be as easy as copying an existing runner and updating language-specific commands.

-Before adding a new language, make sure it can implement the majority of the specifications, it's okay if a couple aren't possible.
-(Just make sure to add no_code.md files)